Opinion

 The second part of Fisher Builders test requires an objective inquiry to determine "what injuries could reasonably be expected to result from an intentional act."
 Fisher Builders, 371 P.3d at 379.
 If the answer to either question posed by the test is "no," then the act is an "occurrence."
 Western Heritage Ins.
 Co. v.
 Slopeside Condo.
 Assoc., Inc., 371 F.Supp.3d 828, 832 (D. Mont.
 2019) (citing Fisher Builders, 371 P.3d at 378).

 Applying Fisher Builders here, Allstate contends the conduct alleged in the underlying complaint does not constitute an accident or occurrence.
-To begin with, Allstate maintains that although Delgado's claims are titled “negligence” and “negligence per se,” the supporting factual allegations plainly set forth only intentional conduct by Frank.
+To begin with, Allstate maintains that although Delgado's claims are titled "negligence" and "negligence per se," the supporting factual allegations plainly set forth only intentional conduct by Frank.
 As Allstate correctly points out, what matters in determining the potential for coverage under an insurance policy is the nature of the facts alleged in the underlying pleadings, not how the claims are labeled or titled.
 See e.g. Beaverhead County v.
 Montana Ass'n of Counties Joint Powers Ins.
-Auth., 335 P.3d 721, 724 (Mont.
-2014) (“We have held that the acts giving rise to the complaint, and not the complaint's legal theories or conclusory language, form the basis for coverage.”); State Farm and Casualty Co. v.
+Auth., 376 Mont.
+413, 335 P.3d 721, 724 (2014) ("We have held that the acts giving rise to the complaint, and not the complaint's legal theories or conclusory language, form the basis for coverage."); State Farm and Casualty Co. v.
 Rodriguez, 2021 WL 412268 at *4 n.
 8 (D. Haw.
 Feb.
-5, 2021) (“Although underlying Complaint alleges causes of action entitled ‘negligence' and ‘negligent infliction of emotional distress,' those labels do not trigger coverage without any facts indicating negligent acts.”).
+5, 2021) ("Although underlying Complaint alleges causes of action entitled 'negligence' and 'negligent infliction of emotional distress,' those labels do not trigger coverage without any facts indicating negligent acts.").
 This principle is well established, and Frank does not argue otherwise.

 Citing Wessel, Allstate argues it was not required to look beyond the allegations in Delgado's complaint to determine whether it had a duty to defend Frank in the underlying action.
 As detailed in the background section above, the complaint alleges that Frank did a flying knee kick to Delgado's car, used excessive force, brutally and viciously assaulted him, and acted with actual malice.
 Allstate argues these allegations do not constitute an occurrence under the Fisher Builders test because (1) the conduct alleged was clearly intentional, and (2) the consequences and resulting harm stemming from the conduct were reasonably expected from Frank's standpoint.
 Because the complaint does not allege facts that, if proven, could constitute an occurrence as required to fall within the scope of the Homeowners Policy's coverage provisions, Allstate contends, there can be no duty to defend.

 Frank does not seem to dispute that, on its face, the Delgado complaint alleges intentional conduct that would not constitute a covered occurrence.
 But unlike Allstate, Frank takes the position that it is necessary and proper under the circumstances to consider extrinsic factual information in determining Allstate's duty to defend.
 Frank invokes Revelation Industries, Inc. v.
 State Paul Fire & Marine Ins.
-Co., 206 P.3d 919 (Mont.
-2009), which held that even when the underlying “complaint does not present a claim which on its face is covered by the policy,” an insurer may have a duty to defend if it is aware of factual information that would otherwise trigger such a duty.
+Co., 350 Mont.
+184, 206 P.3d 919 (2009), which held that even when the underlying "complaint does not present a claim which on its face is covered by the policy," an insurer may have a duty to defend if it is aware of factual information that would otherwise trigger such a duty.
 Revelation Industries, 206 P.3d at 926 (italics in original).
-Revelation Industries made clear that “[a]n insurer cannot ignore knowledge of facts that may give rise to coverage under the policy simply because the complaint - which is, after all, drafted by a claimant over whose draftsmanship the insured has no control - does not allege those facts of which the insurer has knowledge.”
+Revelation Industries made clear that "[a]n insurer cannot ignore knowledge of facts that may give rise to coverage under the policy simply because the complaint - which is, after all, drafted by a claimant over whose draftsmanship the insured has no control - does not allege those facts of which the insurer has knowledge."
 Revelation Industries, 206 P.3d at 928.
-While insurers are not required “to seek out such information,” they are not at liberty “to simply ignore factual information supplied to them by their insured but not alleged in the complaint or petition where those facts would trigger a duty to defend.”
+While insurers are not required "to seek out such information," they are not at liberty "to simply ignore factual information supplied to them by their insured but not alleged in the complaint or petition where those facts would trigger a duty to defend."
 Revelation Industries, 206 P.3d at 926.

 The Montana Supreme Court recently reaffirmed these principles in National Indemnity Co. v.
-State, 499 P.3d 516, 528 (Mont.
-2021).
-The Court reiterated that under Montana law “an insurer's duty to defend may arise from an insurer's knowledge of ‘facts obtained from outside the complaint,'” and thus, the duty is not exclusively dependent upon notice of facts from the insured.”
+State, 406 Mont.
+288, 499 P.3d 516, 528 (2021).
+The Court reiterated that under Montana law "an insurer's duty to defend may arise from an insurer's knowledge of 'facts obtained from outside the complaint,' " and thus, the duty is not exclusively dependent upon notice of facts from the insured."
 National Indemnity, 499 P.3d at 528 (italics in original) (quoting Huckins v.
 United Servs.
 Auto.
-Ass'n., 396 P.3d 121, 124 (Mont.
-2017) (citing Revelation Industries, 206 P.3d 928)).
+Ass'n., 387 Mont.
+514, 396 P.3d 121, 124 (2017) (citing Revelation Industries, 206 P.3d at 928)).

 Applying these principles here, Frank argues Allstate was not entitled to ignore his affirmative defense of self-defense when evaluating its duty to defend.
 The Court agrees.
 It is undisputed that Frank asserted self-defense as an affirmative defense in the amended answer he filed in the underlying action on August 24, 2022 - just three months after he was served with Delgado's complaint and approximately six weeks after Allstate filed this declaratory judgment action.
 (Doc.
 10-1).
 At oral argument, Allstate explained that it is defending Frank in the underlying action subject to reservation of rights, and acknowledged it was put on notice that Frank is claiming self-defense when defense counsel filed the amended answer on August 24, 2022.
-Because Allstate knew Frank was asserting self- defense as an affirmative defense against Delgado's claims, it was not at liberty to ignore that information when evaluating its duty to defend.
+Because Allstate knew Frank was asserting self-defense as an affirmative defense against Delgado's claims, it was not at liberty to ignore that information when evaluating its duty to defend.

 Frank also argues Allstate should have considered a City of Billings letter stating that he was acting outside the course and scope of his employment at the time of the altercation.
 This argument relates to the business activities exclusion, which is addressed separately below.

 Allstate cites Abbey v.
 Chubb Corp., 2006 WL 8449569 (D. Mont.
 July 20, 2006) for proposition that an insurer is not required to consider later developed facts outside the original complaint when evaluating coverage.
 (Doc.
 26 at 21, citing Abbey, 2006 WL 8449569 at *6).
 But the fact that Allstate was put on notice of Frank's affirmative defense at the pleading stage in the underlying action distinguishes this matter from Abbey.
 In Abbey, the later developed facts came from an affidavit filed in support of a motion for summary judgment, two depositions, and a letter written nearly a year after the underlying complaint was filed.
 Abbey, 2006 WL 8449569, at *6.
-The court confined the coverage inquiry to the facts alleged in the underlying complaint, reasoning that if an insurer was “required to consider facts introduced much later by the party seeking coverage that were not in the original complaint, an insurer could never deny a duty to defend.”
+The court confined the coverage inquiry to the facts alleged in the underlying complaint, reasoning that if an insurer was "required to consider facts introduced much later by the party seeking coverage that were not in the original complaint, an insurer could never deny a duty to defend."
 Abbey, 2006 WL 8449569, at *6.
 Unlike the extrinsic evidence at issue in Abbey, Frank's affirmative defense was first introduced at the pleading stage in the underlying action.
-Under Revelation Industries, which post-dates Abbey, Allstate could not ignore the fact that Frank was claiming self-defense - a fact it has been aware of since the early stages of the underlying action.
+Under Revelation Industries, which postdates Abbey, Allstate could not ignore the fact that Frank was claiming self-defense - a fact it has been aware of since the early stages of the underlying action.

 Allstate additionally asserts that the rule established in Revelation Industries applies only if the facts of which the insurer has knowledge are undisputed.
 Allstate argues that unlike Revelation Industries, where the facts known to the insurer but not alleged in the complaint were undisputed, Frank disputes Delgado's version of events.
 (Doc.
 40 at 12).
-While the issue of whether Frank acted in selfdefense is certainly disputed, the fact that he has asserted self-defense as an affirmative defense is not in dispute.
+While the issue of whether Frank acted in self-defense is certainly disputed, the fact that he has asserted self-defense as an affirmative defense is not in dispute.
 Allstate has been aware since Frank filed his amended answer to Delgado's complaint in August 2022 that Frank is asserting self-defense as an affirmative defense.
 As explained below, it is the assertion of this affirmative defense that raises the possibility of coverage and triggers the duty to defend.
 Under Revelation Industries, Allstate was not entitled to ignore this factual information when evaluating its duty to defend.

 Allstate further contends Frank's reliance on Revelation Industries is foreclosed by Wessel.
 In Wessel, the plaintiffs in the underlying action were involved in an ongoing dispute with the insureds over the plaintiffs' right to use a road traversing the insureds' property to access their properties.
 Wessel, 477 P.3d at 1103.
 The plaintiffs alleged the insureds threatened to harm them if they continued to use the road, installed physical obstacles to prevent them from accessing their properties, retaliated against them for denying the insureds access to recreate on their properties, and intimidated them by discharging firearms at them.
 Wessel, 477 P.3d at 1103, 1105-06.
 The plaintiffs brought claims against the insureds for assault, trespass, civil conspiracy, and intentional infliction of emotional distress.
 The plaintiffs further alleged the insureds acted intentionally, purposefully and with malice.
 Wessel, 477 P.3d at 1104.